anonymouslyanonymous1/Edexcel-Finder/README.md

 - Fitz to create images of the pdfs
 ## Frontend
 - Raw HTML and CSS has been used

-- Used a [mountain](https://www.pexels.com/photo/aerial-photography-of-pine-trees-on-the-mountain-9754/) as the background because it made me feel I was paying homage to the evergreen Windows XP scenery/grass wallpaper
+~~- Used a [mountain](https://www.pexels.com/photo/aerial-photography-of-pine-trees-on-the-mountain-9754/) as the background because it made me feel I was paying homage to the evergreen Windows XP scenery/grass wallpaper~~
 ## Extraction, Index, Search
 - For the files itself, check the link at the top
 - `static/Fetch` contains all the Question Papers and Mark Schemes for every year as JavaScript Objects